AllonKleinLab/PBA/README.md

 2. Prior estimates (R) of the relative rates of proliferation and loss in different gene expression states
 3. A diffusion constant (D) that reflects stochasticity in the dynamics*

 Under mild assumptions, there is a unique dynamical system that could have produced these data in steady-state.
 PBA uncovers the dynamical system by applying the law of population balance, which simply states that the flux of cells into and out of a small region of gene expression space must balance.

-\alpha
+More specifically, PBA models gene expression dynamics as a diffusion-drift process with diffusion rate (D) and inhomogenous boundary conditions (R).
+From the observed particles (X), PBA calculates the potential field (V) whose gradient

+Thus, the outputs of PBA are:

+1. A potential landscape V which describes a dynamic system

 *Note that multiplying R and D by a common factor changes the time-scale but nothing else, so these parameters are redundant in practice.